cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

 If you are extending a user artifact, no prefix is required.

 You can deploy third-party JARs in the same way except the plugin information needs to be explicitly listed.
-As described on the documentation on :ref:`artifacts`, only snapshot artifacts can be re-deployed without requiring that they first be deleted.
+As described in the documentation on :ref:`artifacts`, only snapshot artifacts can be re-deployed without requiring that they first be deleted.

 Using the RESTful API: